aptos-foundation/registry-projects/registry/prediction.md

 ### Overview

 Prediction markets efficiently gather and synthesize dispersed information and diverse opinions from participants, leading to more accurate forecasts.
 Reputable examples include [Polymarket](https://polymarket.com/) and [Augur](https://augur.net/).
-By aligning financial incentives with accurate predictions, prediction markets encourage participants to reveal their true beliefs, leading to more efficient markets.
-By building permissionless prediction market platforms on Aptos, we further enhance these benefits by leveraging the blockchain's performance, transparency, decentralization, and security features.
+By aligning financial incentives with accurate predictions, prediction markets encourage participants to reveal their true beliefs, leading to more accurate predictions.
+By building permissionless prediction market platforms on Aptos, developers could further enhance these benefits by leveraging the blockchain's performance, transparency, decentralization, and security features

+Operating a prediction market may be regulated or prohibited in certain jurisdictions.
+To the extent these activities are prohibited in certain jurisdictions, applicants are required to limit access in such jurisdictions.
+Applicants must ensure that their applications are compliant with all relevant laws
 ### Key Features

 - **Trading Mechanism**: Participants buy and sell shares representing possible outcomes of events, with payouts based on the realized outcome.